Silvernine0S/FolderMenu3EX/README.md

 	---- New Build #4 - February 16, 2013
 	!
 Check for Update did not work as expected.
 Fixed.
 	> Executables are now zipped before uploading.
+	---- New Build #4 - February 16, 2013
+	!
+Check for Update really fixed this time.

 ####To Do
 ---------